codesalad/hahadoop/README.md

 Big Data Processing

 *Note: Although the user "DennisDawnson" is included as a contributor, this is not the case.
-He is included since I've written most of the code in the Cloudera Quickstart VM 5.3 and have pushed from there using an SSH key.*
+He is included since I forgot to properly set git username/email*